About the Convergence Community

 Forums

-Join topic-specific forums covering everything from fandom analysis to filmmaking to getting involved in movements.
-These are for more structured discussion, as opposed to the social networking feed.
+Join topic-specific forums covering everything from fandom to filmmaking to getting involved in movements and mutual aid.
+These are for more structured discussions, as opposed to the social networking feed.

 Groups